Bidirectional Sparse Attention for Faster Video Diffusion Training: Introduction

-\item We devise distinct dynamic sparsity strategies for Queries and KV blocks, effectively capturing attention variability during training and enabling adaptive token selection beyond fixed patterns. \item Extensive experiments on Wan2.1‑1.3B demonstrate that BSA delivers up to 20× FLOPs reduction, 17.7× training speedups, and 6× inference acceleration, while maintaining or surpassing the generative quality of full attention. \end{itemize}
+\item We devise distinct dynamic sparsity strategies for Queries and KV blocks, effectively capturing attention variability during training and enabling adaptive token selection beyond fixed patterns. \item Extensive experiments on Wan2.1-1.3B show that BSA delivers up to a 20x FLOPs reduction and substantial acceleration, 17.7x in training, 6x in inference, and 6.2x in training-free applications, all while maintaining or surpassing the generative quality of full attention. \end{itemize}